ada-game-framework/.github/profile/README.md

 ### Tiled

 * Fabien Chouteau from AdaCore has a [Tiled](https://github.com/Fabien-Chouteau/tiled-code-gen) lib which I haven't checked out yet.
 I'm not sure if this is going to be everything required for a Tiled runtime.
+* His binding uses XMLAda which is way too heavy for games, so I think we can cross this off.

 ### Networking